PoweredSoft/DynamicQuery/README.md

 It also offers, to intercept the query using **IQueryInterceptor** implementations.

+## Breaking Changes

+If you are moving up from v1, the breaking changes details are lower.

 ## Getting Started

 > Install nuget package to your awesome project.